manwar/python-guide/introduction-to-python.md

 #### itertools

-The `itertools` is a very powerful module of `Python` and it cames with the source, so you don't need to install it separately.
+The `itertools` is a very powerful module of `Python` and it is shipped with the source, so you don't need to install it separately.

 It is used to create iterators.